-9. Don’t turn on lights at all for as long as you can—open your curtains and enjoy natural light.
+9. Don’t turn on lights at all for as long as you can — open your curtains and use natural light.

-10. Drive the speed limit, and combine all your errands for the week in one trip.
+10. Drive the speed limit, and combine as many errands as you can in one trip.

-11. Better yet, walk or ride a bike to your errands that are two miles or closer.
+11. Even better, walk or ride a bike for errands two miles or closer.

 12. Support your local economy and shop at your farmer’s market.

-14. Research whether you can sign up for green power from your utility company.
+14. Research whether you can sign up for local renewable energy from your utility company.

 15. Pay your bills online.
 Not only is it greener, it’s a sanity saver.

 16. Put a stop to unsolicited mail—sign up to opt out of pre-screened credit card offers.
-While you’re at it, if you’re in the U.S., go ahead and make sure you’re on the “do not call” list, just to make your life more peaceful.
+While you’re at it, if you’re in the U.S., go ahead and make sure you’re on the “do not call” list, just to make life better.

 17. Reuse scrap paper.
 Print on two sides, or let your kids color on the back side of used paper.